LidorErez98/Seminar/README.md

 code/: contains the u-net architecture, training and evaluation scripts.

-data/: contains the training and testing data
+seminar/: contains the seminar work.